A lot has been said about passive income.

 - Up to 100 hours of participation per year and at least as much as anyone else participating in the activity

-Passive income is taxed a couple of different ways.
+Passive income is taxed in a couple of different ways.
 First off, passive income losses can only offset “actual” passive income.

 - Short-term – Taxed at your ordinary income tax rate.
 For 2020, the rates are 10%, 12%, 22%, 24%, 32%, 35%, and 37%.